dlyhc/KGTCN-WSI/README.md

    pip install -r requirements.txt
    ```

-3. For image stitching with ImageJ:
-   - Download Fiji (ImageJ) from [here](https://fiji.sc/)
-   - Set the `fijiPath` in test scripts to your Fiji installation directory

 ## 📊 Dataset Preparation
 We use the **ProPathoFocus-32** dataset, which contains 32 histologically confirmed prostate biopsy specimens with controlled defocus levels.
 The dataset structure should follow: